-pregnant.

-"These early abnormalities were

-not acted upon, but now, our guide
+"These early abnormalities were not acted upon, but now, our guidelines say these individuals require follow up and they are referred to nephrologists (kidney specialists)," says Prof Emeritus Kong.

-lines say these individuals require follow up and they are referred to nephrologists (kidney specialists)," says Prof Emeritus Kong.
-Sadly, the most common causes of CKD are a result of our modern
+Sadly, the most common causes of CKD are a result of our modern lifestyle.

-estyle.
-Diabetes currently contributes Diabetes currently contributes 65% of new dialysis patients with end-stage CKD, while hypertension or high blood pressure amounts to 20% of such cases.
+Diabetes currently contributes 65% of new dialysis patients with end-stage CKD, while hypertension or high blood pressure amounts to 20% of such cases.

 Deaths from dialysis have more than doubled from 1,988 in 2007 to 5,366 in 2016.

-5,366 in 2016.
 New transplant recipient rates have reduced from 113 to 82 during the same period, possibly due to the lack of kidney donors.

-At present, the average waiting time for a kidney transplant is also three times longer than 10 years ems, there are more men on dialy lems, there are more men on dialysis as women tend to take care of themselves better.
+At present, the average waiting time for a kidney transplant is also three times longer than 10 years ago.

-Although women are more prone to developing kidney prob-
+Although women are more prone to developing kidney problems, there are more men on dialysis as women tend to take care of themselves better.

-A nurse checking on a dialysis machine during treatment. - FAIHAN GHANI/The Star

-According to Prof Emeritus Kong, CKD patients on dialysis constitute 65% males and 35% females.
-She says, "That's because men have this tidak apa attitude or are in denial, whereas females tend to look after themselves better!"
+OACSIQUED TO Prof Emeritus Kong, CKD patients on dialysis constitute 65% males and 35% females.

+She says, "That's because men have this \tidak apa\ attitude or are in denial, whereas females tend to look after themselves better!"